--Rhino tracking: Even those who prefer to avoid the morning rush by catching a few more hours of sleep will agree that there are things worth getting up early for.
+-Rhino tracking: Even those who prefer to avoid the morning rush by catching a few more hours of sleep, will agree that there are things worth getting up early for.
 Rhino tracking is one such an activity and those wishing to accompany our guide and game trackers down the flow of the Klip River will have to be ready by 06:00.
-The experience is a mixture of 4×4 game drive and setting off on foot, with the possibility of up to three hours” walking.
-Refreshments are served near springs over the lunch hour.
-Rhino tracking takes place over bumpy and rocky terrain and a reas
+The experience is a mixture of 4×4 game drives and setting off on foot, for a trip you'll never forget!

 Make your way south again towards the famous rock etchings and paintings of Twyfelfontein.
 Madisa Campsite is situated on a very popular route between unusual rock formations with newly discovered Bushman paintings and has access to an ancient elephant route that often gets visited by these big footed friends.
 Ideal for the traveler who wishes to stay in luxury without compromising the experience of exclusive camping on the bed of the Gauntegab River.
 Each spacious campsite has an exquisite view of the river bed and rock formations and offer individual shower facilities situated on stilts hidden in tree tops, offering that unique outdoor feeling with river sand under foot for dust free camping and easy tent setup.
 The barbeque facilities also double up as a heater for hot running water at each open air shower.
 Wood and braai packs, camping equipment and crockery are also offered for an additional fee.